 Drawing on the Ancestors

-Why am I offering a retreat called Drawing on the Ancestors?
-Let me explain…
+I offer a retreat called Drawing on the Ancestors.
+Here’s why:

-The end of October and beginning of November is a busy time in the pagan/Celtic and Christian calendars.
 The Celtic festival of Samhain (pronounced Saw-win), meaning summer’s end and marks the beginning of winter, celebrated between 31st October - 2nd November.
-At this time, they believe the veil between this world and the next was thin and so remembered and honoured their ancestors.
+At this time, it is believed that the veil between this world and the next is thin and so is a time to remember and honour our ancestors.

 The Roman Christian mission arrived in Britain in 597 and All Saints Day was officially placed on the 1st Nov by the Pope in 835, a time to honour Holy Saints and martyrs.
 It was followed by All Souls Day, where families prayed for the souls of passed loved ones to see them into heaven.
-The Samhain traditions did not die out however and was marked on the eve of All Saints Day or All Hallows as it was known then (“Hallow” meaning to make holy), this became “All Hallows Eve” or Hallowe’en.
+The Samhain tradition did not die out however and was marked on the eve of All Saints Day or All Hallows as it was known (“Hallow” meaning to make holy).
+This became “All Hallows Eve” or Hallowe’en.
 Celtic pagan and Catholic Christian traditions spent time remembering their ancestors in different ways and for different reasons over this time.

-Samhain marks the moment we, in the northern hemisphere, enter the dark time of the year,, the days shortened and nights lengthened towards Winter Solstice (the shortest day).
-Autumn is a visual display of death and decay perhaps evoking a deeper connection with death and those gone before us.
+Samhain marks the moment we, in the northern hemisphere, enter the dark time of the year, the days shorten and nights lengthen towards Winter Solstice (the shortest day).

-The Reformation in1517 saw Protestant Christians become increasing suspicious of halloween, associating it with evil spirits.
-All Saints and All Soul Days were kept but with a different emphasis as they did not believe in intercession with the Saints or purgatory.
-Today some churches throw alternative “Light” parties at Hallowe’en.
-I love celebrating the light (both physical and Divine) but increasingly see the importance of acknowledging and leaning into the dark.
-Just because I love life, doesn’t mean I should ignore death and cultural we have lost ritual to support this.
-I no longer see the dark as “bad”, instead I see it as vital to and a real part of life; in the dark hidden womb of winter life is both recycled and held and protected.
+I love celebrating the light (both physical and Divine) but increasingly see the importance of acknowledging the importance of and leaning into the dark.
+Just because I love life, doesn’t mean I should ignore death.
+Culturally we have lost rituals to support this.
+I no longer see the dark as “bad”, instead I see it as a vital and real part of life; in the dark hidden womb of winter, life is both recycled and held and protected and birthed.

 “Hallowe’en has many faces and means many things.
 Rooted in a Celtic Pagan past, it preserves the age old custom of an end of summer feast.
 It should not be feared, but welcomed as a time to help children and adults come to terms with their fears of change and death.
 It should also be a time for celebrations, stories and games: a time for laughing in the face of adversity and for challenging the darkness of winter.”
 British Pagan Federation 1993 factsheet